ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/README.md

 **Preconditions:** Aggregate must contain at least two entities.

-## AR: Split Bounded Context by Use Cases
+## AR-2: Split Bounded Context by Use Cases
 Splits a bounded context by grouping those aggregates together in one bounded context which are used by the same use case.

 Example input: [split-bc-by-use-cases-input-example.cml](./split-bc-by-use-cases-input-example.cml)